Frequently Asked Questions

 MY PARTICIPANT IS AN ADVANCED PLAYER, CAN HE/SHE SKIP PLAYER AND BE PLACED IN A HIGHER LEVEL CLASS?

 This is not possible.
-Per Home Office standards, all juniors must begin at the PLAYer level.
+Per Headquarters standards, all juniors must begin at the PLAYer level.
 This is to expose them to the curriculum in PLAYer, which covers the First Tee Nine Core Values and Healthy Habits and serves as a foundation for subsequent levels.
-Juniors starting at the PLAYer 2 level only need to join one session in PLAYer and complete the certification process before becoming eligible to move to Par.
 It is not possible nor recommended to skip levels as the First Tee Program is not a race to the finish!

 PROGRESSING THROUGH THE PROGRAM

-Participants will move through these first three levels (TARGET to PLAYer 1, and from PLAYer 1 to PLAYer 2) based on age alone.
-To enter into the Par level and above, participants will need to certify for the previous level.
-For example, a participant must be “PLAYer 2 certified” before enrolling in the Par level.
+Participants will move through these first two levels (TARGET to PLAYer, and from PLAYer to PLAYer 2) based on age alone.
+To enter into the PAR level and above, participants will need to certify for the previous level.
+For example, a participant must be “PLAYer 2 certified” before enrolling in the PAR level.